 SKATS is required to coordinate financial projections with ODOT to estimate the amount of federal and state dollars likely to be available to the SKATS area over the 20-year horizon of the RTSP.
-The last time this coordination occurred was in 2012, and new estimates have been used in the 2015-2035 RTSP.
-ODOT is currently leading an effort to revise these projections with an estimated completion by December 2016.
-SKATS also worked with the local jurisdictions and agencies to develop revised financial projections for use in the Plan.
+The latest coordination was in 2016, and the new estimates will be used in the 2019-2040 RTSP.
+SKATS will also work with the local jurisdictions and agencies to develop revised financial projections for use in the update to the Plan.